siefca/futils/README.md

-This library defines forms that abstract some common operations on functions, like counting their arguments, creating wrappers, passing proper number of arguments and so on.
+This library defines forms that abstract some common operations on functions, like counting their arguments, creating wrappers, passing proper number of arguments, transforming positional-based arities into named ones and so on.

 ## Installation

-The current release is 0.5.2.
+The current release is 0.6.0.
 To use futils in your project, add the following to the `dependencies` section of `project.clj`:

 ```
-[pl.randomseed/futils "0.5.2"]
+[pl.randomseed/futils "0.6.0"]
 ```

 ## Components